Pikas Are Disappearing from California's Sierra Nevada Mountains - D-brief

 Things, perhaps, just got personal.

 That’s exactly what’s playing out in a 165-square-mile stretch of California’s northern Sierra Nevada mountains.
-In this corner of the country, the American pika has entirely disappeared, and researchers are saying this local extinction is largest area of pika extinction ever reported.
+In this corner of the country, the American pika has entirely disappeared and gone elsewhere, and researchers are saying this is the largest area of pika extirpation—vanishing from a particular area while existing elsewhere—ever reported.
+It’s a shift that’s opened a large gap in the population distribution in the area, and driven a rift between populations to the east and to the west.

 Pika’s have a rapid metabolism and they generate a lot of heat.
 In winter, rather than hibernate, they amass haypiles and use their fur to stay warm and burrow into the snow.
 But the cooler climes in high altitudes are growing warmer, and that’s left the pika’s vulnerable to overheating in summer.
 When it’s too hot during summer, the critters don’t gather enough food for colder months.